Tax Regime | Meaning and Definition

 What is a Tax Regime?

 The Tax regime elaborates tax rates and tax slabs.
-In the year 2020, the government adopted a new tax regime that has more tax-saving options but with higher tax rates.
-The new tax regime also offers the option of selecting either old or new tax regimes to taxpayers, which renders the taxation process even more complicated.
+In the year 2020, the government adopted a new regime that has more tax-saving options but with higher tax rates.
+The new regime also offers the option of selecting either old or new regimes to taxpayers, which renders the taxation process even more complicated.
 When deciding what option to go for, you must try approaching it in a systematic manner to avoid unnecessary hassles in figuring it out.

 • Estimate all the exemptions accessible.